Kelly Clarkson Showcases Cinched Waist In Flowing Dress While Singing Classic Whitney Houston Tune

 “I’m, like, 37 pounds lighter,” Kelly stated, per Country Living.

 “I read The Plant Paradox by Dr. Gundry.
-He gives you yes & no lists 2 go by & tells why you should avoid things & basically it all comes down to lectins & inflammation.”
-Kelly revealed of her recent slim down.
+He gives you yes & no lists 2 go by & tells why you should avoid things & basically it all comes down to lectins & inflammation,” Kelly revealed of her recent slim-down.

 Of course, rumors have been flying about the weight loss, and Clarkson was forced to speak out on the speculation that she had been using some “weird” diet pills, claiming that she has simply changed the way she eats in order to get healthier.